 Aric Avelino is an award-winning filmmaker whose production work includes television commercials, motion pictures, and music videos.
 His feature film directorial debut, American Gun was featured at SXSW and Toronto Film Festivals and was nominated for three Film Independent Spirit Awards including Best Feature Film.”

 Legacy follows an ex-NBA superstar who is suddenly thrust into the position of head coach of his former team and must navigate a maelstrom of blackmail, gambling addiction, public hatred, and disgruntled players.
 After his estranged son gets promoted to his team, they struggle to come to terms with their fragmented relationship while enduring a tumultuous losing season.

-Brian Shin is a writer and professional poker player from Ann Arbor, MI.
+Brian Shin is a writer al a professional poker playhsl-monesor.net to know where the best poker payouts were.
 Since graduating from the University of Michigan, he’s worked as a writer’s assistant for Grandfathered, reported for the Los Angeles Sports Journal, and written for Koream, a pop culture magazine for Asian Americans.
 He’s a proud alumnus of the CBS Diversity Showcase and CAPE New Writers Program, and is currently developing an animated feature for Oriental Dreamworks.

 The Prince of Hyde Park

 When Chicago high-school basketball sensation Ezra Jones II mysteriously disappears during the winter of 1994, the resulting investigation and unrelenting media scrutiny sweep his friends and family into a vortex of emotional upheaval that changes their community forever.